About Adult Career and Special Student Services

-Moira G. Kelley, senior career and educational counselor, assists community adults in career transition, both individually and in workshops.
-She coordinates all office publications and serves as liaison to Marketing and Communication staff.
+Moira G. Kelley, senior career counselor and communications coordinator, assists community adults in career transition, both individually and in workshops.
+She coordinates all office communication and publications, and serves as liaison to Integrated Marketing and Communication staff.
 Moira also admits and advises University Special students.

 April McHugh, career and educational counselor, provides individual career counseling for community adults in career transition.
 She facilitates career planning workshops and the weekly Job Search Support Group.
 Her focus is primarily on career and educational options to help adults attain their goals.
 April also supervises counseling practicum students and admits and advises University Special students.

 Sybil Pressprich, senior career and educational counselor, provides individual career counseling and facilitates career planning workshops for adults facing career transitions.
 Sybil also administers the Myers-Briggs Type Indicator and career-development workshops for area employers and chairs the Outstanding Undergraduate Returning Adult Student Award committee.

 Anna Seidel-Quast, student services coordinator, oversees the Visiting International Student Program (VISP) that welcomes international students to the University of Wisconsin-Madison for short-term study.

 Zufang Shan, office associate, manages financial records for Adult Career and Special Student Services, provides administrative support for the scholarship and awards program, and provides front-line customer service for the Division of Continuing Studies.